josdejong/mathjs/docs/expressions/expression_trees.md

 ```
 new IndexNode(dimensions: Node[])
+new IndexNode(dimensions: Node[], dotNotation: boolean)
 ```

 Each dimension can be a single value, a range, or a property.
 The values of indices are one-based, including range end.

+An optional property `dotNotation` can be provided describing whether this index was written using dot notation like `a.b`, or using bracket notation like `a["b"]`.
+Default value is `false`.
+This information is used when stringifying the IndexNode.

 Properties:

 - `dimensions: Node[]`
+- `dotNotation: boolean`

 Examples: